Skip to content

 Risk indicators

-All four widgets are single line text widgets, representing the common risk indicators: Maximum Drawdown, Max Drawdown Duration, Volatility, and Semivariance.
-See above for an explanation.
+All five widgets are single line text widgets, representing common risk indicators.
+See above for an explanation of Maximum Drawdown, Max Drawdown Duration, Volatility, and Semivariance.

 Earnings